ibm-cloud-docs/secrets-manager/secret-rotate.md

 {: #auto-rotate-certificate-ui}
 {: ui}

-You can enable automatic rotation for public certificates (`public_cert`) when you order them, or by editing the details of an existing certificate.
+You can enable automatic rotation for certificates when you order them, or by editing the details of an existing certificate.

 Automatic rotation isn't supported for certificates that are imported to the service.
 If you need to reimport a certificate, you can [rotate it manually](#manual-rotate-certificate-ui).
 {: note}

+If you enable automatic rotation on a certificate that expires in less than 31 days, you must also manually rotate it.
+Only then can rotation take place in the following cycles automatically.
+{: important}

 1. If you're [ordering a certificate](/docs/secrets-manager?topic=secrets-manager-user-credentials#user-credentials-ui), enable the rotation options.